anlthms/neon-old/doc/source/using_neon.rst

 .. code-block:: bash

-    PYTHONPATH=`pwd` bin/hyperopt init -y examples/mlp/iris-hyperopt-small.yaml
+    hyperopt init -y examples/mlp/iris-hyperopt-small.yaml

-this creates a spearmint configuration file in proptobuf format in the ``neon/hyperopt/expt`` directory.
+this creates a spearmint configuration file in proptobuf format in the experiment directory.
 Then run the experiment by calling with the ``run`` flag and specifying a port with the ``-p`` argument where outputs will be generated, for example:

 .. code-block:: bash

-    PYTHONPATH=`pwd` bin/hyperopt run -p 50000
+    hyperopt run -p 50000

-The output can be viewed in the browser at http://localhost:50000, or by directly inspecting the files in the ``neon/hyperopt/expt`` directory.
+The output can be viewed in the browser at http://localhost:50000, or by directly inspecting the files in the experiment directory.
 The experiment will keep running indefinitely.
 It can be interrupted with ``Ctrl+C`` and continued by calling the ``hyperopt run`` command again.
 To start a new experiment, reset the previous one first by running:

 .. code-block:: bash

-    PYTHONPATH=`pwd` bin/hyperopt reset
+    hyperopt reset

-or manually deleting the contents of the ``neon/hyperopt/expt`` directory.
+or manually deleting the contents of the experiment directory.

 Regularization
 --------------